Cristian-Alb/data-analyst-salary-analysis/README.md

 ## 💼 About me

-This project was developed by [Cristian Alb](https://github.com/Cristian-Alb), a Data Analyst focused on data transformation, visualization, and business intelligence.
+This project was developed by [Cristian-Alb](https://github.com/Cristian-Alb), a Data Analyst focused on data transformation, visualization, and business intelligence.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/crisalbarr/) for any questions or feedback.